This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor. Ready in 20 minutes and perfect for meal prep!

 - When you’re ready to eat, reheat the tofu in a skillet or air fryer until crisp, warm the glaze, and drizzle it on right before eating.

-It stays fresh for up to 3 days, and building your bowl fresh makes it feel like a brand-new meal every time.
+This tofu rice bowl keeps well for up to three days, and building it fresh makes it feel like a brand-new meal every time.

 You can - but the sticky maple glaze really brings this bowl to life.
 If you're short on time, air-fried or baked tofu will work, but flavor will be milder.
 For best results, use the full recipe - it's fast!